 Covenants and Warranty Deeds

-So in the warranty deed, there’s actually six covenants that are implied covenants or promises, and they’re made by the grantor to the grantee.
-And they are, as follows;
+So in the warranty deed, there are actually six covenants that are implied covenants, or promises, and they’re made by the grantor to the grantee.
+And they are as follows:

 Covenant of Promise of Seisen